 Research

-The Schroeder Group uses single-molecule characterization of materials – together with automated synthesis and molecular design – to understand how form and function arise in soft materials.
+The Schroeder Group aims to understand how form and function arise in soft materials using single-molecule techniques combined with automated chemical synthesis.
 Research in the Schroeder Group is currently focused on three areas:

-(1) Soft matter dynamics – Our group aims to understand how molecular-scale properties give rise to bulk stress and mechanical behavior in soft materials and polymers.
-In one area, we study lipid vesicle dynamics and capillary suspension breakup in flow using the Stokes trap.
+(1) Non-equilibrium dynamics of soft materials – Our group aims to understand how molecular-scale properties give rise to bulk stress and mechanical behavior in polymers, lipid vesicles, and colloidal suspensions.
+In one area, we study lipid vesicle dynamics and capillary suspension breakup in flow using the Stokes trap, which is a new method for automated flow control developed in our group.
 In a second area, we use single molecule techniques to study the non-equilibrium dynamics and rheology of entangled polymers and architecturally complex materials.

-(2) Molecular electronics – Our group aims to understand how molecular composition and sequence govern the charge transport properties of conjugated molecules, redox-active materials, and light-harvesting organic molecules, which is essential for energy capture and storage applications.
+(2) Molecular electronics – Our group aims to understand how molecular composition and monomer sequence govern the charge transport properties of biological polymers, conjugated organic molecules, and redox-active materials.
+This work is essential for guiding the development of new energy capture and storage and applications.
 A key focus lies in understanding electron transport in biological materials such as peptides, proteins, and self-assembled protein nanowires.

-(3) Closed-loop materials discovery & automated synthesis – Our work focuses on using closed-loop experimentation to discover new materials with enhanced or improved functional properties, e.g., organic molecules with enhanced photostability.
-A key focus lies in using “Lego-like” synthesis of organic materials based on a modular set of molecular building blocks, which greatly accelerates the rate of materials discovery.
+(3) Closed-loop materials discovery & automated synthesis – Our work focuses on using closed-loop experimentation to discover new materials with enhanced functional properties, e.g. new electrochromic molecules or organic light-harvesting molecules with enhanced photostability.
+A key focus lies in using “Lego-like” synthesis of organic materials using a modular set of molecular building blocks, which greatly accelerates the rate of materials discovery across large chemical spaces.

 Research Highlights